axelJacquet/scripts-sources/README.md

 </p>

 By default, Jelastic will issue a platform built-in SSL certificate for your application.
-If you want have your custom domain, you can make an alias on the current Jelastic's domain ( in this case: https://myWebsite.jcloud.ik-server.com).
+If you want have your custom domain, you can make an alias (CNAME register) on the current Jelastic's domain ( in this case: https://myWebsite.jcloud.ik-server.com).

 If you want have a private token: